wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/waves-ide.md

 * Code completion (snippets).
 * Syntax and error highlighting.
 * Sharing files.
-* Examples library.
+* Library of exapmles.
 * Ride REPL interactive console.
-* Ride scripts compilation and assigning.
+* Ride script compilation and assigning to an account or asset.
 * Signing and sending transactions.
 * JavaScript console with built-in functions for interaction with the Waves blockchain.
-* Running JavaScript test.
+* Running JavaScript tests.

 Waves IDE address:
 * <https://ide.wavesplatform.com/> – the major environment.